Phase transition for the mixing time of the Glauber dynamics for coloring regular trees: Proof overview

-\begin{theorem} For any $C > 1$, there exists $b_0 > 0$ such that, for any $b > b_0$, the mixing and relaxation times of the Glauber dynamics on $G^*$ using $k \ge Cb/\ln b$ colors are $O(b\ln b)$. \end{theorem} \begin{remark*} It can be shown that the relaxation time is actually $O(b)$ when $C > 1$, from our analysis.
+\begin{remark*} It can be shown that the relaxation time is actually $O(b)$ when $C > 1$, from our analysis.
 However, unless we can also eliminate the constant factors and thereby show a very sharp bound of at most $b$, the extra $\ln{b}$ factor makes little difference to the relaxation time of the dynamics on the whole tree. \end{remark*}

-The most difficult (and also interesting) case turns out to be when $C\le 1$.
-We will prove Theorem \ref{thm:star-upper-below} in Section \ref{upbelow} and Theorem \ref{thm:star-upper-above} in Section \ref{upabove}.
-We sketch the high-level idea of the proof of Theorem \ref{thm:star-upper-below} in Section \ref{upper:couplingproofidea}.
-Having Theorems \ref{thm:star-upper-below} and \ref{thm:star-upper-above} in hand, we can then apply Theorem \ref{thm:decomposition} to get the upper bounds on the relaxation time as stated in Theorem \ref{main-theorem}.
+The most difficult (and also interesting) case turns out to be when $C\le1$.
+We will prove Theorem~\ref{thm:star-upper-below} in Section \ref {upbelow} and Theorem~\ref{thm:star-upper-above} in Section~\ref{upabove}.
+We sketch the high-level idea of the proof of Theorem \ref {thm:star-upper-below} in Section~\ref{upper:couplingproofidea}.
+Having Theorems~\ref{thm:star-upper-below} and~\ref {thm:star-upper-above} in hand, we can then apply Theorem \ref {thm:decomposition} to get\vadjust{\goodbreak} the upper bounds on the relaxation time as stated in Theorem~\ref{main-theorem}.
 We get

-To then get the desired upper bounds on the mixing time of the whole tree we need a slightly more advanced tool, the log-Sobolev constant of the Markov chain.
-By adapting Theorem 5.7 in Martinelli, Sinclair and Weitz \cite{MSW} to our setting of colorings, we establish (in Section \ref{logsobolev}) the following relationship between the inverse of the log-Sobolev constant $\ls^{-1}$ and the relaxation time $\Trel$ of the Glauber dynamics on trees. \begin{theorem} \end{theorem} Since the inverse of the log-Sobolev constant gives a relatively tight upper bound on the mixing time (see Inequality \eqref{eqn:TmixLS} in Section \ref{preliminaries}), using Theorem \ref{thm:LS} we are able to complete the proofs of the upper bounds in Theorem \ref{main-theorem}.
+To then get the desired upper bounds on the mixing time of the whole tree, we need a slightly more advanced tool, the logarithmic Sobolev constant of the Markov chain; we define the log-Sobolev constant formally in the next section along with the other technical preliminaries.
+By adapting Theorem~5.7 in Martinelli, Sinclair and Weitz~\cite{MSW} to our setting of colorings, we establish and improve (in Section~\ref{logsobolev}) the following relationship between the inverse of the log-Sobolev constant $\ls^{-1}$ and the relaxation time $\Trel$ of the Glauber dynamics on trees. \begin{theorem} \end{theorem}

+Since the inverse of the log-Sobolev constant gives a relatively tight upper bound on the mixing time [see inequality \eqref{eqn:TmixLS} in Section~\ref{preliminaries}], using Theorem~\ref{thm:LS} we are able to complete the proofs of the upper bounds in Theorem~\ref{main-theorem}.